Ovarian Cancer Clinical Trial

 After completion of study, patients are followed up at 10-60 days, 6, 12, and 24 months, and then annually for up to 20 years.

-Patients who have declined or elected to defer risk-reducing salpingo-oophorectomy (RRSO) after proper counselling to clearly explain the standard of care for BRCA1 mutation carriers (for the BLS with delayed oophorectomy arms) or patients who are undergoing RRSO (for the RRSO arm)
+Patients who are undergoing risk-reducing salpingo-oophorectomy (RRSO) (for the BSO arm) and patients who have declined or elected to defer BSO after proper counselling to clearly explain the standard of care for BRCA1 mutation carriers and are undergoing salpingectomy (for the BLS arm with delayed oophorectomy arm).
+Concurrently planned hysterectomy with either arm is permitted

 At least one intact ovary and fallopian tube is in situ at the time of counseling and consent.
 Prior hysterectomy is allowed provided it did not include bilateral salpingectomy.
-Prior tubal ligation is allowed if one intact ovary and tube are present
+Prior tubal ligation is allowed if one intact ovary and fallopian tube (with fimbria not removed) are present

-Positive Clinical Laboratory Improvement Act (CLIA)-approved test results for pathogenic or likely pathogenic germline BRCA1 mutation in the patient herself.
+Positive Clinical Laboratory Improvement Act (CLIA)-approved test results for pathogenic or likely pathogenic germline BRCA1 mutation in the patient.
 Documentation of the result is required

 Transvaginal ultrasound (TVUS) and CA-125 within 180 days of registration